Doug Fisher (politician): Life and career

-The long-time dean of the Parliamentary press gallery in Ottawa, Fisher was born in Sioux Lookout, Ontario, the son of Roy W. Fisher and Eva Pearl Mason, and worked at various jobs, including as a miner, before enlisted in the Canadian Army's 12th Armoured Car Regiment of the 12th Manitoba Dragoons during World War II.
+The long-time dean of the Parliamentary press gallery in Ottawa, Fisher was born in Sioux Lookout, Ontario, the son of Roy W. Fisher and Eva Pearl Mason, and worked at various jobs, including as a miner and forest ranger, before enlisting in the Canadian Army's 12th Armoured Car Regiment of the 12th Manitoba Dragoons during World War II.
 He landed at Normandy following D-Day and fought through northwestern Europe until reaching Germany.
-Returning to Canada after the war, he enrolled at the University of Toronto through a veteran's program and, after graduating, returned to northern Ontario to teach history at Port Arthur Collegiate Institute.
-In 1948, Fisher married Barbara Elizabeth Lamont; the two later divorced.
+Returning to Canada after the war, he enrolled at the University of Toronto through a veteran's program and studied history and library science.
+After graduating, he worked as a librarian at Queen's University at Kingston before returning to northern Ontario to work as a librarian at Lakehead Technical Institute and then teach history at Port Arthur Collegiate Institute.

+Member of Parliament

 He entered politics with his upset victory in the 1957 general election as a candidate for the Co-operative Commonwealth Federation (CCF).
 He won over Liberal Cabinet minister C.D.
 Howe, the "minister of everything" in the governments of William Lyon Mackenzie King and Louis St. Laurent.

 As CCF Member of Parliament (MP) for Port Arthur, Ontario, Fisher was an active member of the House during the 1957-1958 minority government.
 He quickly became knowledgeable both of parliamentary rules and personalities.

 Re-elected in 1958 with an increased majority, Fisher was one of only a handful of CCFers elected in the general election that returned a crushing Progressive Conservative majority government, led by John Diefenbaker.
 The CCF, nearly wiped out, began to debate a relaunch of the social democratic movement in Canada by formally integrating the party with the Canadian Labour Congress trade union movement.
-Fisher, along with the interim leader of the CCF, Hazen Argue, resisted the transition into what was to become the New Democratic Party, arguing against making labour too strong within the movement.
-Fisher ran for president of the CCF in a bid to unseat David Lewis, who was one of the architects of the New Party proposal, but was soundly defeated.
+At the 1960 CCF national convention in Regina, Fisher, along with the interim leader of the CCF, Hazen Argue, resisted the transition into what was to become the New Democratic Party, arguing against making labour too strong within the movement.
+On August 11, 1960, Fisher ran for vice president of the CCF in a bid to unseat Stanley Knowles, who was one of the architects of the New Party proposal, but was soundly defeated.

 When the new party became a fait accompli, Fisher supported Argue in his bid to lead the NDP.
 Argue lost, and crossed the floor to the Liberals.
 Fisher remained in the party and became an NDP MP, although he increasingly found himself at odds with the rest of the NDP caucus, and saw himself on the right-wing of the party.

-Economic pressures also ensued as MPs were not well-paid at the time, and Fisher needed to support a growing family.
-Offered a job by Toronto Telegram publisher John Bassett, he began freelancing as a political columnist.

 After the 1963 election saw the defeat of David Lewis, who had been Deputy Leader of the New Democratic Party, Doug Fisher became Deputy Leader.